Authored by a Symantec employee

-Try working as a group to establish guidelines about the acquisition and use of technology.
+Try working as a group to establish guidelines about obtaining and using technology.
 Make sure at least one parent in your circle is an expert in the latest technological applications.
-Reading related blogs always helps.
+Reading technology and security based blogs always helps.

 Educating yourself and then discussing the use of technology with your child is critical.
 Here are a few pointers that will help parents help their children navigate the digital landscape.

 Children 12 and under shouldn’t access the Internet without a parent’s permission.
 And you’ll want to use parental control software to limit your child’s access to inappropriate material.
-Keep the computer in a public space in your home, such as the den.
-It’s reasonable to allow high school-age kids computer access in their rooms, but you’ll want to impose clear limits related to pornography, graphic websites and other off-limits material.
+Keep the computer in a public space in your home.
+It’s reasonable to allow high school-age kids computer access in their rooms, but you’ll want to establish clear limits related to pornography, graphic websites and other off-limits material.

 Social media sites such as Facebook have age limits.
 However, that doesn’t stop many kids under 14 from using social networks.
-Young kids can be exposed to inappropriate material and cliqueish or harassing behavior, but frequently lack maturity or sophistication to handle such material/behavior before 10th or 11th grade.
+Young kids can be exposed to inappropriate material or harassing behaviour, but frequently lack maturity or sophistication to handle such material/behavior before year 10.

 Texting or instant messaging

 Children over 12 years old who’ve demonstrated some maturity should be able to handle texting and instant messaging.
 Cyberbullying is a hard no. It is a punishable offense.
 So stay aware.
 Kids should know the signs of cyberbullying and report it immediately to an adult they trust.